-The Routledge Handbook of Disability, Crime, and Justice, which is edited by Stephen J. Macdonald and Donna Peacock, is due to be be published on 22nd May 2025.
-This will feature a book chapter by Kharis Hutchison, which presents a narrative review on People with Multiple Sclerosis’s Experiences of Domestic Violence and Abuse.
-Hutchison draws...
+The Routledge Handbook of Disability, Crime, and Justice, edited by Stephen J. Macdonald and Donna Peacock, was published on 22nd May 2025.
+This features a book chapter by Kharis Hutchison, which presents a narrative review on People with Multiple Sclerosis’s Experiences of Domestic Violence and Abuse.
+Please e-mail Kharis directly at k.hutchison@leeds.ac.uk if you would...

 Kharis Hutchison, Sue Britt and Professor Helen Ford had been invited to run a seminar at the MS Trust conference this week, which was well received and attended by 50 conference delegates.
 The seminar presented the findings from Kharis’ research into the DVA experiences of women with MS and Sue’s research exploring the experiences and...